zuozhenggh/learning-library/analytics-library/redbull/prepare-schema/prepare-schema.md

 We will:
 1. Login in the Database Tools section as the ADMIN user.
 We will run a script here that a) creates the F1 user and b) creates a set of **empty** tables in the F1 schema.
 2. Log out and then login again in the Database Tools, now as the new F1 user.
-3. Load the data into the tables (that we created in step 1) as the F1 user.
+3. Load the data into the tables as the F1 user.

 Estimated Lab Time: 10 minutes